Iahdab/FEND-PersonalBlog-Project1/README.md

 ## Overview

-in this project requires to create HTML and CSS to build out a personal blog website, including custom images, layout (grid & fLex), and styling.
+This project requires creating HTML and CSS to build out a personal blog website, including custom images, layout (grid & fLex), and styling.

 ## GettingStarted